epics-extensions/EPNix/doc/src/getting-started.md

 ### Using Nix

+As said above, compiling using Nix is as simple as executing `nix build`.
+This will build your top using your app from the Git remote repository specified in your flake inputs, and place the result under `./result`.

-When developing your IOC, and can become cumbersome that Nix only tracks the remote repository of your app: you will probably want to do some temporary changes to your app, and test them before committing.
+But when developing your IOC, and can become cumbersome that Nix only tracks the remote repository of your app: you will probably want to do some temporary changes to your app, and test them before committing.

 For this exact purpose, EPNix comes with a handy command called `enix-local`.